HackYourFuture/UsingAPIs/Week2/MAKEME.md

 ## **3. Homework exercises**

 This week we expect you to do the exercises in the corresponding module/week folder (Using API's / Week 2).
-Have a look at your class repository on how to hand in the technical homework.
+Have a look at the [homework guide](https://github.com/HackYourFuture/UsingAPIs/blob/main/homework-handin-guide.md) to see how to hand in your homework.

 ## **4. Interview preparation**